Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures: Lifetime of domain walls under biases

 We have numerically solved the equation of motion (\ref{eq:EoM}) on the two-dimensional $N_{\rm grid}^2$ lattice with $N_{\rm grid} = 8192$ or $16384$, using the leap-frog method.
 The comoving size of lattice box $L_{\rm box}^2$ is set to be $L_{\rm box}^2 = (64\pi/m_0)^2$.
 All simulations start at the initial conformal time $\tau_i =1/m_0$ where $H$ is equal to $m_0$.
 The parameters we used in simulations are shown in Table~\ref{tab:params}.

 As explained in Sec.~\ref{sec2}, we compare the cases of two types of initial fluctuations, the white noise and the scale-invariant fluctuations.
 For the numerical calculations, we choose the momentum space to set the initial distributions, because it is easy to handle the wavenumber dependence.
 The white noise fluctuation is generated by assigning the Gaussian distributed random number to each discretized momentum lattice site.
 On the other hand, the scale-invariant fluctuation can be generated by assigning the Gaussian distributed random number weighted by some power of the comoving wavenumber $k$ on the momentum space, i.e. $k^{-1}$ for 2D and $k^{-3/2}$ for 3D.
 For both cases, we introduce the ultraviolet cutoff $k_{\rm UV}$ as the Hubble scale, $k_{\mathcal{H}} = 2\pi \mathcal{H}$, for the initial condition to suppress the gradient energy and make the system easy to get to the scaling solution.
 Note that the fluctuations are normalized in different ways.
 In the white noise case, the initial fluctuations are normalized so that the standard deviation in the real space, $\sqrt{\langle (\phi - \langle \phi \rangle)^2 \rangle}$, is equal to $0.1v$.
 On the other hand, we set $\sqrt{\mathcal{P}(k)}$ to $0.1v$ in the case of scale-invariant fluctuation.\footnote{In the real space, this corresponds to $\sqrt{\langle (\phi - \langle \phi \rangle)^2 \rangle} \simeq 0.23v$.} This is because the fluctuations are accumulated in real space for the scale-invariant fluctuation, and the variation in real space depends logarithmically on the box size.
 The initial conditions of Fig.~\ref{fig:realspace_snapshot_unbiased} are generated this way.
+To neglect the contribution from the population bias, we set the average field value at $\phi = \phi_{\rm max}$.
+This setup can be also realized in natural models (see Appendix.~\ref{app:1}).